 - Lease – deductible as incurred

-These are just some considerations that can affect a dentists tax dollars and our Dental CPAs are qualified to help you discern these.
+These are some considerations that can affect a dentists tax dollars and our Dental CPAs are qualified to help you discern these.

 Whether you’ve already started your dental practice or you haven’t yet started your dental practice, you’ll want to seek the counsel of a certified public accountant that can help you form a tax saving strategy tailored to you and the profession of dentistry.
 We can help with this.
 Just give us a call at 1-425-483-6600 or send us an email at email@example.com.